Everything You Need To Know About The New Facebook Pages Experience

 • Please note that for some platforms, you have to add the whole URL and for others, you only need to add the username.
 If the link doesn't appear clickable when you save it, try updating it to the opposite of what you initially tried.

-• To add your services, click “edit details” on the left-hand side of your page and click “update your information” at the bottom of the pop-up.
+• Click “edit details” on the left-hand side of your page and click “update your information” at the bottom of the pop-up.

 Organize tabs.